eywalker/nvidia-docker-compose/README.md

 ```
 Depending on how your system is configured, you may need to run the script with `sudo` (i.e. if you usually need `sudo` to run `docker`, you will need `sudo`).

 Running `nvidia-docker-compose` generates a new YAML config file `nvidia-docker-compose.yml` locally.
-It is safe to delete this file in-between usages and I recommend you add this to your `.gitignore` file if you are going to use `nvidia-docker-compose` withint a Git repository.
+It is safe to delete this file in-between usages and I recommend you add this to your `.gitignore` file if you are going to use `nvidia-docker-compose` within a Git repository.
 Once generated, you can also use the `nvidia-docker-compose.yml` directly to launch GPU enabled containers directly with the standard `docker-compose`.
 You can do so as:
 ```bash
 $ docker-compose -f nvidia-docker-compose.yml ...
 ```